 “I think that the quality of life is a lot better in rural areas than inner cities.
 It often comes down to what you’re used to, and some people only know big city life.
 They don't know what's out there in rural areas and what they’re missing out on.
 That was obviously the case for me,” Dr Mbaogu says.

-Applications for the 2023 first intake open from 21 March to 19 April 2022.
-Apply now!
+Applications for the 2023 second intake open from 1 August 2022.
 Be there for a community that needs you.
-Starting your GP training journey with JCU
+Start your GP training journey with JCU